awsdocs/aws-iot-docs/developerguide/elasticsearch-rule-action.md

 The Elasticsearch \(`elasticsearch`\) action writes data from MQTT messages to an Amazon OpenSearch Service domain\.
 You can then use tools like OpenSearch Dashboards to query and visualize data in OpenSearch Service\.

+**Warning**
+The `Elasticsearch` action can only be used by existing rule actions\.
+To create a new rule action or to update an existing rule action, use the `OpenSearch` rule action instead\.
+For more information, see [OpenSearch](opensearch-rule-action.md)\.

 ## Requirements<a name="elasticsearch-rule-action-requirements"></a>

 This rule action has the following requirements: